nyholku/thaler/README.md

 	}
 ```

+## Python like String manipulation with slices

-String manipulation using slices is so cool in Python so Thaler attemps to offer that too
+String manipulation using slices is so cool in Python that Thaler attemps to offer that too:

 ```
 // Python style slice